 - MATH 2300 - Transition to Advanced Mathematics

 - MATH 3263 - Introduction to Modern Algebra

 - EDUC 3200 - Foundations of American Education

 - EDUC 4400 - Foundations of School Learning, Motivation, and Assessment

 - PSYC 4305 - Educational Psychology

-- MATE 2123 - Early Experiences for the Prospective Teacher
+- MATE 2123 - Early Experiences for High School Mathematics Teaching

 - MATE 4001 - Technology in Secondary Mathematics Education

-- MATE 4325 - Internship Seminar: Issues in Mathematics Education
+- MATE 4325 - Seminar: Issues in High School Mathematics Internship

 - READ 3990 - Teaching Reading in the Content Areas in the Secondary School